Financial-cycle ratios and medium-term predictions of GDP: Evidence from the United States: Baseline results

 where $y_t^h$ is the log approximation of the cumulative GDP growth rate over a period of length $h$, i.e., $y_t^h = \ln(GDP_t)-\ln(GDP_{t-h}) $, $y_t$ is the log approximation of the year-on-year GDP growth rate at time $t$, i.e., $y_t= \ln(GDP_t)-\ln(GDP_{t-4})$, $x_{i,t}$ is the $i$-th candidate predictor, $u_t$ is the error term, $\beta_0$ is a constant, $\beta_{1}(L)$ and $\beta_{2,i}(L)$ are lag polynomials, such that $\beta_{1}(L) y_{t-h} = \sum_{j=1}^{p} \beta_{1,j} y_{t-h+1-j} $ and $\beta_{2,i}(L) x_{i, t-h} = \sum_{j=1}^{q} \beta_{2,i,j} x_{i, t-h+1-j} $.

 The models are estimated using data in the time range 1974Q1-2017Q4.
-The starting date is chosen so as to ensure that 95\% of the time series have no missing data in the sample (shorter series are excluded here but will be used in the out-of-sample evaluation of section \ref{sec:oos}).
-To ensure perfect comparability of $R^2$, the lag length is fixed across models.
+The starting date is chosen so as to ensure that 95\% of the time series have no missing data in the sample (shorter series are excluded here but will be used in the out-of-sample evaluation of section \ref{subsec:oos}).
+To ensure perfect comparability of $R^2$, we fix the lag length across models.
 In particular, both $p$ and $q$ are set to 5 to adequately account for serial correlation in quarterly time series.

 Table \ref{tab:r2} reports the $R^2$ of the regressions.
 Predictors are listed in descending order of $R^2$ and only the best 10 are reported for each value of $h$, out of the 262 predictors in the dataset.
 The cyclically-adjusted log price-rent ratio (label: $capr$) dominates over longer horizons.
 It is the best predictor for $h=12,20$ and the second best for $h=4$.
 The OECD composite leading indicator ($cli$) is a particularly strong predictor over short horizons.
 It ranks first for $h=4$, then it gradually falls down the ranking as the horizon increases (5th for $h=12$, 9th for $h=20$).
 Most of the top positions are occupied by financial-cycle indicators.
-The noncorporate liabilities-income ratio or NNBLI (FRED-QD label: \textit{NNBTILQ027SBDIx}) is the third best predictor for $h = 4,12$, after CAPR and the unadjusted price-rent ratio ($pr$), and the fifth best predictor for $h=20$.
+The noncorporate liabilities-income ratio or NNBLI (FRED-QD label: \textit{NNBTILQ027SBDIx}\footnote{Starting in the FRED-QD vintage 2018-09, this label has been replaced with \textit{TLBSNNBBDIx}.}) is the third-best predictor for $h = 4,12$, after CAPR and the unadjusted price-rent ratio ($pr$), and the fifth best predictor for $h=20$.
 Private residential fixed investment, both as a share of GDP and in growth rates (labels: \textit{prfi\_gdp} and \textit{PRFIx}, respectively), performs especially well over the 4-quarter horizon, while the mortgage/income ratio (\textit{mortg\_inc}), households' liabilities and net worth relative to disposable income (\textit{LIABPIx} and \textit{NWPIx}), and the credit/GDP ratio (\textit{cred\_gdp}) are effective predictors over longer horizons.

 Among the other variables, the unfilled orders for nondurable goods (\textit{AMDMUOx}) feature in the top 10 for $h=4,12$, while the inventories to sales ratio (\textit{ISRATIOx}) for $h=12,20$.